-Conditional Logic - Option B shows if option A is selected
+Conditional Logic - Option B is shown/ hidden according to the value of option A

 Scenario #2: A T-shirt has 3 sizes: S, M, L. For S size, only yellow is available.
 For M and L size, only red and green are available.

-1. To begin, you need to create your primary option.
+Step 1.
+To begin, you need to create your primary option (Option A).
 In this case, we created a checkbox option asking if the customer would like their mug color customized or not.

-2. Then, create the second option as a Swatches Input Type.
-Go through the process and upload images or pick colors per each swatch value.
+Step 2.
+Then, create the second option as a Swatches Input Type (Option B).
+Go through the process and upload images or pick colors for each swatch value.

-3. Lastly, click on Show Advanced Options under the second option.
-Then, click on the correct Label on Cart and make sure that it contains your affirmative value above.
-Pick the Label on Cart of the option that you would like your second option to depend on.
+Step 3.
+Click on Show Advanced Options under the second option (Option B).
+Then, click on the Create new conditional rule then choose the correct Label on Cart and make sure that it contains your affirmative value above.
+Pick the Label on Cart of the option that you would like your second option (Option B) to depend on.